Petkeen is reader-supported. When you buy through links on our site, we may earn an affiliate commision. Learn More

 Step 1: Types of enclosures

-The first step in choosing the right size cage for your Gecko is deciding on the type you want.
+The first step in choosing the right size habitat for your Gecko is deciding on the type you want.
 There are several types of enclosures commonly used for keeping reptiles, including:

 Vivariums are glass enclosures commonly used for housing reptiles and amphibians and are the ideal choice for Crested Geckos.
 Aquariums are also glass but are typically used to house fish, although they do have use in housing reptiles too.
 For Crested Geckos, however, the horizontal layout of aquariums makes them less than ideal.